 The practice does not have a strict design philosophy which is imposed upon all our work.
 All our architects and surveyors approach jobs in a slightly different way.
 We believe that this allows us to tailor ourselves to better meet your needs.
 We do however impress upon our projects that we will create buildings meeting the needs and exceeding the expectations of our clients with due regard for historical fabric, environmental factors and overall building operations.

-For surveys it is normal for us to bill for our service at the culmination of our work.
+For surveys, it is normal for us to bill for our service at the culmination of our work.
 For legal, architectural and other ongoing works then we will either bill on a monthly basis or at the end of each stage of work.
 This will all be set out for you in our fees and terms of agreement.

 The construction stage is known under the RIBA Plan of Work as stage 5 and you can read more about what services we can offer here.
-In short though we can offer a full project management service, overseeing and regularly inspecting the work as it progresses, as well as drawing up and administering a building contract.
+In short, though we can offer a full project management service, overseeing and regularly inspecting the work as it progresses, as well as drawing up and administering a building contract.
 We will usually undertake this role having initially undertaken the design work but we are just as happy to undertake an appointment as a standalone role.

 It is not unusual for a project to require the input of other consultants at some point during its progress.
 Most typically this may be a structural engineer or a quantity surveyor (who can advise on costs).
-However, at planning stages it can also be necessary to employ consultants with expertise in the fields of ecology, archaeology, flood risk, trees and landscapes.
+However, at planning stages, it can also be necessary to employ consultants with expertise in the fields of ecology, archaeology, flood risk, trees and landscapes.
 We are able to advise on who and when any of these may be necessary and have a number of contacts to be able to help you place the most suited professional to your project.

-To take your design beyond paper and into reality it is important to select a builder with the necessary skills and expertise to deliver your expectations.
+To take your design beyond paper and into reality, it is important to select a builder with the necessary skills and expertise to deliver your expectations.
 We are able to suggest appropriate builders for your project, knowing with confidence and from past experience that they are able to perform to the standards you would expect.
 Working across a wide geographic area also ensures that we can make local suggestions for you.

 A party wall is an adjoining wall between two properties.
 If you work against or near to the structure of a neighbours wall then you will need to have a party wall agreement with your neighbour(s).
-Your neighbours can’t prevent you from undertaking works to your property but you may need to alter the method that the works are undertaken if there is dissent form your neighbours.
-We are able to act as party wall surveyors, as part of an ongoing project or as a one off service.
+Your neighbours can’t prevent you from undertaking works to your property but you may need to alter the method that the works are undertaken if there is dissent from your neighbours.
+We are able to act as party wall surveyors, as part of an ongoing project or as a one-off service.

 Almost certainly yes.
 Most alterations to any building that are more than cosmetic will fall under some section of the building regulations. such as structural, thermal performance or drainage.
 This is usually included as part of our design process.
-We can also give one off advice on any aspect of the regulations and how you can ensure your building project complies.
+We can also give one-off advice on any aspect of the regulations and how you can ensure your building project complies.

 We will assess each project on an individual basis as to whether or not it requires planning approval and we can advise on the necessity of planning approval.
 Permitted development rights do exist for residential properties, whereby extensions under a set scale may not require planning approval.
-If your property is listed then all alterations, other than like for like repairs will require listed building consents.
+If your property is listed then all alterations, other than like for like repairs will require listed building consent.